 Have you ever been told by a pastor or other Christians that you need to tithe 10% of your income?
-Have you been told that you are robbing God if you do not tithe?
-If you have spent any time in the institutional church you have probably been instructed to tithe.
+Have you been told that you rob God if you do not tithe?
+If you have spent time in the institutional church, you have probably been instructed to tithe.
 Malachi 3:8-10 seems to be a favorite bible "proof text" used by many religious leaders when giving is at low tide.
 I encourage every Christian to put on their new covenant reading glasses and turn to Malachi 3.
-In Malachi we see how there is a command given to Israel to bring a tithe of grains to put in the storehouse.
-I see how there is a promise of a blessing for being obedient to the law.
-As I read further I see that there is the threat of a curse upon Israel if this law is not obeyed.
+In Malachi, we see a command given to Israel to bring a tithe of grains to put in the storehouse.
+I see the promise of a blessing for being obedient to the law.
+As I read further, I know the threat of a curse upon Israel if this law is not obeyed.
 Does this text apply to NT Christians?
 Have you ever heard a sermon where the pastor uses the threat of a curse from God for not tithing?
 I have not, and I would be surprised to hear that anyone has.
 The standard sermon using this "proof text" generally only includes the command to tithe and a promised blessing or reward for obedience.
-Interesting, is it not?
+Interesting.

 There is no command or examples in scripture that have anything to do with tithing money.
-There is no command or examples in scripture of anyone "tithing" (giving 10% of all monetary income) the way modern pastors teach it.
-Would it shock you to know that NO ONE in the bible tithed the way that it is taught in our institutions today?
+There is no command or example in scripture of anyone "tithing" (giving 10% of all monetary income) the way modern pastors teach it.
+Would it shock you that NO ONE in the bible tithed the way it is taught in our institutions today?
 Tithing does appear in the Bible.
-Yes, tithing is biblical, it is just not Christian.
-There are 3 examples of tithing in the Bible.
+Yes, tithing is biblical; it is just not Christian.
+There are three examples of tithing in the Bible.

-These are all the examples of tithing in the whole of scripture.
+These are all examples of tithing in the whole of scripture.
 Jesus did not teach it to His disciples.
 The Apostles did not practice or teach tithing.
-The first century Christians did not observe it.
-If we are to believe that we should fuse OT law (tithing to the Levitical priesthood) with NT Christianity then i suppose that we should tithe to one another since we are all believer priests.
+The first-century Christians did not observe it.
+If we are to believe that we should fuse OT law (tithing to the Levitical priesthood) with NT Christianity, then I suppose that we should tithe to one another since we are all believer priests.

-Have you ever been berated for not being a tither?
-It is not uncommon, it has happened to me and possibly to you.
-My response to law enforcers regarding tithing is that "I will gladly tithe the way that anyone in the Bible tithed".
+Have you ever been scolded for not being a tither?
+It is not uncommon; it has happened to me and possibly to you.
+My response to law enforcers regarding tithing is that "I will gladly tithe the way that anyone in the Bible tithed."
 I was inspired to write this blog in defense of those (myself included) that have been duped by the con man's tactics regarding tithing.
 We have been taught that God is like a divine slot machine.
 We should pour in our quarters, pull down on the handle and wait for the blessings to pour out.
-The sad reality is that for some people they never hit the promised jackpot.
+The sad reality is that some people never hit the promised jackpot.
 I hope that this blog will shine some light on the subject of OT tithing so that we as believers can celebrate our freedom from the law and we can engage in cheerful NT free will giving from the heart.
-Amen!at odds with biblical chur
+Amen! at odds with biblical chur

-Many years ago I had someone tell me that as a Believer I have two kinds of forgiveness in Christ.
+Many years ago, someone told me that as a Believer, I have two kinds of forgiveness in Christ.

 Admittedly, this idea is widely taught in Christianity today.
-However, I have noticed that there is a lot of Christian jargon floating around (e.g. positional and relational forgiveness) that I can not find in scripture.
-As the saying goes "just because something is found in the Bible belt, does not necessarily mean it is found in the Bible".
+However, I have noticed a lot of Christian jargon floating around (e.g., positional and relational forgiveness) that I can not find in scripture.
+As the saying goes, "just because something is found in the Bible belt, does not necessarily mean it is found in the Bible."

 I spent some time studying this topic because I wanted to know the answer to this question.
 Forgiveness, Is it finished?
-I know of no single verse or teaching in the NT that tells me as a born again believer that I need to ask God to forgive me of sins, so that I can be cleansed progressively (relational forgiveness).
-This belief and practice is taught by many protestants.
-Countless times i have heard pastors teach Christians in an institutional church setting that they need to "bring their sins down to the altar (ask for forgiveness) and get right with God".
+I know of no verse or teaching in the NT that tells me, as a born-again believer, that I need to ask God to forgive me of sins so that I can be cleansed progressively (relational forgiveness).
+Many protestants teach this belief and practice.
+Countless times I have heard pastors teach Christians in an institutional church setting that they need to "bring their sins down to the altar (ask for forgiveness) and get right with God."
 Is this true?
-As a believer am I not perfectly cleansed and perfectly made right with God already?
+As a believer, am I not perfectly cleansed and perfectly made right with God already?
 I view the idea of relational forgiveness as just a reformed version of catholic theology.
-The difference being that we as protestants are going directly to God (over and over again) for forgiveness of sin instead of confessing to the priest in a box.
+The difference is that we, as protestants, are going directly to God (over and over again) for the forgiveness of sin instead of confessing to the priest in a box.

-I believe in forgiveness of my sin - past, present, and future.
-I believe it is actual, not positional, and not relational.
-The bible teaches me that I was born a sinner.
+I believe in forgiving my sin - past, present, and future.
+I think it is actual, not positional, and not relational.
+The Bible teaches me that I was born a sinner.
 I am not a sinner because I sin.
-I did not have to commit one single sin to become a sinner, I was already a sinner before I was born.
-When i was reborn I am no longer a sinner, I am a saint.
+I did not have to commit one single sin to become a sinner; I was already a sinner before I was born.
+When reborn, I am no longer a sinner; I am a saint.
 I am a new creation.
 I am the righteousness of God.

-However, It is obvious to me that even after I was reborn and I became a saint not a sinner that I still commit sins.
+However, It is evident that even after being reborn and becoming a saint, not a sinner, I still commit sins.
 Do I need to be forgiven and cleansed over and over again?
 I do not believe so.
-As a Christian I have been forgiven (once for all).
+As a Christian, I have been forgiven once and for all.

 Recently I observed a young man publicly sitting peacefully and reading the Bible.
-When I walked by him it made me smile.
+When I walked by him, it made me smile.
 I thought, how great it is to see this man growing in his Faith.
-Just about that time I heard another fella (a KJV only advocate) address this young reader and ask him what version of the Bible he was reading.
+Just about that time, I heard another man (a KJV-only advocate) address this young reader and ask him what version of the Bible he was reading.
 The conversation that followed between these two men had nothing to do with encouraging, edifying, or building each other up.

-Getting back to the story.
-The young man responded by saying that he was reading a NIV Bible.
-The response from the other man was "Oh, you mean the non inspired version (NIV)".
+Let us get back to the story.
+The young man responded by saying that he was reading an NIV Bible.
+The other man replied, "Oh, you mean the non-inspired Version (NIV)."
 The young man reading his Bible said that he had never heard anyone refer to the NIV like that before.
-The young reader trying to appease the man said "I also have a ESV and a NLT which i enjoy reading as well".
-The KJV only advocate responded by laughing and sarcastically telling this young man that he should not be reading the Evil Satanic Version (ESV) either.
+The young reader was trying to appease the man and said, "I also have an ESV and an NLT which I enjoy reading."
+The KJV-only advocate responded by laughing and sarcastically telling this young man that he should not be reading the Evil Satanic Version (ESV) either.
 The conversation went on for a bit.
-To be honest, standing there watching this take place ticked me off.
-I use to be guilty of doing this very thing under the guise of speaking Truth.
-This inspired me to be more outspoken and to add a kjv only discussion to my website.
-I did apologize to this young man for the unfortunate hatefulness of the kjv only advocate and told him that he was an encouragement to me.
-I use to be guilty of false followship in this belief system (kjv only).
-Regrettably, back in the day I was also out in the world bashing other Believers for reading anything other than the kjv. 😩
+Standing there watching this take place ticked me off.
+I used to be guilty of doing this very thing under the guise of speaking the Truth.
+This inspired me to be more outspoken and to add a KJV-only discussion to my website.
+I did apologize to this young man for the unfortunate hatefulness of the KJV-only advocate and told him that he was an encouragement to me.
+I was guilty of false followship in this belief system (KJV only).
+Regrettably, back in the day, I was also out in the world bashing other Believers for reading anything other than the KJV. 😩

-There is a drive in every religious group (morman, Jehovah witness, muslim etc) to have a single black and white text and have no questions about it.
+There is a drive in every religious group (Morman, Jehovah's witness, Muslim, etc.) to have a single black-and-white text and have no questions about it.
 But that is just not how God gave us the bible.
-No two Greek manuscripts read identical to one another.
-The King James Translators had to make choices (with uncertainty) between the text that was available, this can be seen in their footnotes.
-The manuscripts available at the time of the KJV translators was far fewer than what we have today.
-Click button to watch a great discussion on this topic. ✒ 📜
+No two Greek manuscripts read identically to one another.
+The King James Translators had to make choices (with uncertainty) between the available text, which can be seen in their footnotes.
+The manuscripts available at the time of the KJV translators were far fewer than we have today.
+Click the button to watch a great discussion on this topic. ✒ 📜